 - And more

-Before Facebook would become the largest social network on earth, it wasn’t the first player to come in (it was a late comer), but it had a very focused strategy, based on a staged rollout.
-Facebook made sure to open up, one campus at the time, and only when it had a waitlist that ensured high adoption, it opened up to the next college.
+Facebook made sure to open up one campus at a time, and only when it had a waitlist that ensured high adoption it opened up to the next college.

-In short, before Facebook would become the social network for everyone, it was explicitly thought for specific campuses in the US.
+In short, before Facebook became a social network for everyone, it was explicitly thought for specific campuses in the US.

 An excellent way to find a niche might be to mix all those factors: